jaimedelacruz/stic/README.md

 Now we can execute the script that prepares the data.
 This script takes the line profile in each of the spectral lines, and it stores them in a netCDF4 container so the code can read them.
 It also generates an ad-hoc initial model and the instrumental profiles of our instruments.
+The script is extensively commented.

 ```
 python prepare_data.py